 If the complaint involves a CCOF...
 Read more

 As an Accredited Certification Agency (ACA), CCOF cannot provide consulting assistance to meet organic certification issues.
 However, as a service to our members and others, CCOF maintains a list of organic consultants who are available to assist with certification and regulatory compliance issues.
-The list also includes organic agricultural advisors who are members of the CCOF Trade...
+The list...
 Read more

 In the simplest terms, certification involves an application, review, inspection, compliance with any standards issues, and, finally, certification.
 The detailed steps to organic certification are outlined for you.How the process works:

 In your application, called an Organic System Plan (OSP), you explain what you do, how you do it, and what you use to...
 Read more

 CCOF certification is priced to provide superior value and to allow new farms, processors, and other businesses to easily enter the organic marketplace.
 Ongoing certification costs are based on an annual fee and the cost of the annual inspection.
 There is also a one-time, non-refundable application fee.

 Small farms and processors are routinely certified for between $600 and $1,200....
 Read more

 The purpose of organic inspections is to confirm that your operation meets the NOP standards and regulations both before it is certified and every year after as long as it remains certified.
 Inspectors do this by confirming that what you say in your application, called an Organic System Plan (OSP), is what you are doing in practice.

 An excellent, low-cost resource titled Preparing for...
 Read more